Arkansas General Assembly

 The General Assembly of Arkansas is the state legislature of the U.S. state of Arkansas.
 The legislature is a bicameral body composed of the upper house Arkansas Senate with 35 members, and the lower Arkansas House of Representatives with 100 members.
 All 135 representatives and state senators represent an equal number of constituent districts.

 The General Assembly convenes on the second Monday of every year.
 In odd-numbered years it may consider any bill or resolution; in even-numbered years it may only consider appropriations bills.
 A session lasts for 60 days unless the legislature votes to extend it.
 The governor of Arkansas can issue a "call" for a special session during the interims between regular sessions.
 The General Assembly meets at the Arkansas State Capitol in Little Rock.

+As of the most recent 2024 election, the Republican Party holds supermajorities in both chambers of the General Assembly.
+Republicans outnumber Democrats in the Senate by a 28–6 margin, and in the House of Representatives by an 81–19 margin.

 History

 The General Assembly of Arkansas is authorized by the Arkansas Constitution, which is the state's fifth constitution.
 The first constitution was ratified on January 30, 1836, and the current constitution was adopted in 1874.
 The constitution has also been amended throughout the state's history since 1874.

 Originally, legislators met biennially, but today meet annually.
 In 1922, Frances Hunt became the first woman elected to a seat in the General Assembly when she was elected to the Arkansas House of Representatives.